-- If they only have 10 Facebook likes and a handful of twitter followers they probably aren’t going to open up a vast range of new customers.
+- If they only have 10 Facebook likes and a handful of twitter followers they probably aren’t going to open you up to a vast range of new customers.

 - Do they run a lot of competitions and reviews?
 You don’t want to be one of many.

 - Do they fit in with your target market?
-If you sell sexy underwear someone who blogs about child birth and potty training possibly isn’t the right audience.
+If you sell sexy underwear someone who blogs about gluten free diets possibly isn’t the right audience.

 - Have you heard about them?
-Or if your not a blog reader – do your friends/business peers know about them?
+Or if you’re not a blog reader – do your friends/business peers know about them?

 Where can I find bloggers??